Ali-Mitchell/quiz-console/readme.md

 # Quiz Console

 ## Purpose
-An interface that demostrates a use of Javascript to create a coding quiz that allows a user to input their answers, returns correct or wrong answers, times the overall quiz and stores the highscore to local storage.
+An interface that demonstrates a use of Javascript to create a coding quiz that allows a user to input their answers, returns correct or wrong answers, times the overall quiz and stores the highscore to local storage.

 ## Built With
 * HTML